nicolefabia/RearAware-Chrome/README.md

 Because your cat has no sense of professional boundaries.

 RearAware is a real time AI webcam filter that detects and censors cat butts during video calls.
-Powered by a custom trained YOLO model running fully on-device via WebGPU, it identifies feline rear ends in real time and automatically covers them with a CENSORED sticker.
+Powered by a custom-trained YOLO model running entirely on-device via ONNX Runtime and WebGPU.
+It identifies feline rear ends in real time and automatically covers them with a CENSORED sticker.
 No video ever leaves your computer.

-Built for Google Meet and Microsoft Teams.
+Currently supports Google Meet.
+Microsoft Teams support is in progress.

 ![RearAware demo](rearaware-chrome-nobodyasked.jpg)